hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/math/hash_value.rst

 ==========

 Data Type
-	The data type that is used for mixing.
+	The data type that is used for the *Value* input.
 	The node supports float, integer, vector, color, boolean, rotation, matrix and string data types.